sourcegraph/handbook/content/ce/support-tools.md

 The SLA timer reflects our most aggressive SLA and for many customers, we have more time to respond and invoke this latitude as necessary as outlined in our [prioritization guidelines](https://about.sourcegraph.com/handbook/ce/support-prioritization).

+### Default to private/internal notes
+We have Zendesk set to default to private/internal notes.
+Since much of our work happens in Slack and we only use internal notes, this ensures we are not sending out-of-context emails by forgetting to change the toggle.

 ### Automations
 We have a few automations set-up to streamline our workflow: